 Hip-Delay Butterfly teaches you the movements and the timing of the butterfly arm recovery.
 Once you have mastered this drill, you’ll have practiced all the movements needed to swim butterfly.

-As you can see above, you do a kind of butterfly stroke where you move slowly and include pauses in the arm stroke.
+As you can see below, you do a kind of butterfly stroke where you move slowly and include pauses in the arm stroke.
 To do so, you add a few body dolphins after both the underwater arm sweep and after the arm recovery.

 Adding a few body dolphins after the arm sweep gives you time to bring your shoulders toward the water surface, and makes the arm recovery easier.

 The following video illustrates the Hip-Delay Butterfly drill: